5.5.1. Types and dimensions of fauna passages

 Adapted culverts

-Modified pipe or box culvert that allows a watercourse and/or drainage to flow underneath transport infrastructure and includes adaptations to facilitate aquatic and terrestrial wildlife crossing.
+Adapted culverts are modified pipes or box culverts that allow a watercourse and/or drainage to flow underneath transport infrastructure and include adaptations to facilitate aquatic and terrestrial wildlife crossing.
 These often include dry ledges or shelves to provide dry passage, which are connected to adjacent habitats.
 The design and landscaping at the entrances is particularly adapted for the needs of wildlife, not only erosion control.

 Fish passages